 What are the global perspectives on a engineering career?

-Choosing the right concentration within an online engineering degree program in Georgia involves considering your career goals and the local job market.
-Georgia's engineering sector is strong in fields like aerospace, civil, and electrical engineering, supported by companies such as Lockheed Martin and Delta Air Lines, according to the Georgia Department of Economic Development.
+Choosing the right concentration within an online engineering degree program in Georgia requires assessing your career goals and the state's industry demands.
+Georgia hosts a robust engineering sector, especially in aerospace, manufacturing, and IT, with Atlanta ranking as a growing tech hub according to the Georgia Department of Economic Development.
+Focus areas like mechanical, electrical, and civil engineering often align with local job markets.

 See What Experts Have To Say About Studying Engineering